-Poet & Scholar, Knox College
+Poet and Scholar, Knox College

-As the director of the creative writing program at Knox College, Robin O. Metz has nearly 40 years of experience teaching 20th-century American, British and World Literature at Knox College.
-His poetry has been published in numerous anthologies including: In Other Words: An American Poetry Anthology, Artlife, National Poetry Anthology (Chester H. Jones Foundation) and International Poetry Review.
+As the director of the creative writing program at Knox College, Robin O. Metz has nearly 40 years of experience teaching 20th-century American, British and world literature at Knox College.
+His poetry has been published in numerous anthologies including: In Other Words: An American Poetry Anthology, Artlife, National Poetry Anthology (Chester H. Jones Foundation), and International Poetry Review.
 Metz has also served on the Nobel Prize in Literature nomination committee.

 Penelope Niven